Ankit-OO7/Kaleido-AR/README.md

 ## Kaleido-AR shopping platform
 A shopping platform created using HTML, CSS and JS

-There are 7 pages in the website -
+There are 7 pages including the item cart and login page
- 1. Home  2.
-Shop
- 3. Blog  4.
-About

 #### Some images of website are shown below -